theinvertedform/umt.world/collections/_blog/2023-09-19-description-adjacent.md

 ---
-title: "On the Occasion of Checking my Inbox; or, Why Phones Aren't Allowed at Work"
+title: "On the Occasion of Checking my Inbox, or, Why Phones Aren't Allowed at Work"
 description: "Prompt: Description, adjacent"
 tags:
 	- "ASEM 2023"